 So, with that in mind my idea was to factor for how well the site was kept up to date.
 For instance if your site wasn’t updated at least 20 times in a given 30 day period you were penalized slightly.
 If your blog wasn’t really a blog at all, you were penalized.

 It quickly became apparent though that with these calculations some of the better blogs were being penalized too harshly so I reverted back to straight traffic stats.

 The main metric is Quantcast ranking

-This is the most pure ranking I believe that makes sense.
+This is the most pure ranking in my opinion that makes sense.
 It keeps sites that have been around forever (so they have a high page rank) but in some cases generate really low traffic, out of the list and frees up room for the bloggers who are trying hard to have the best prepper information out there.

 If your site does not appear on this list and you do appear in Quantcast, send me an email.
 If you want to appear on Quantcast, you can do that for free by signing up with them.
 If your site isn’t on this list, it is most likely for one of two reasons.

 - You aren’t in the top 60.
 Keep trying!